x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/architecture/client-access/disable-exchange-admin-center-access.md

 Set-ECPVirtualDirectory -Identity "<Server>\ecp (Default Web Site)" -AdminEnabled $true
 ```

-### Option 2: Create a new web site on the existing Exchange 2016 server, and configure the EAC and Outlook Web App in the new web site for the internal network
+### Option 2: Create a new web site on the existing Exchange server, and configure the EAC and Outlook on the web in the new web site for the internal network

 The required steps are: